 Right off the bat, Igloo promises more from the BMX 25.
 They boast it has "20% thicker foam" and can maintain four days of ice retention, though admit that such results are achieved under their controlled tests.
-We found that the BMX 25 can keep food below the FDA-approved temperature of 40 degrees Fahrenheit for over 4.5 days!
-For a cooler so small, we aren't totally surprised it stays cooler a bit longer than some of the beefier models like the Rubbermade DuraChill and Grizzly.
-Impressively, the BMX 25 was only outcompeted in insulation power by the similarly sized Yeti Roadie 20 by just over an hour!
-We think that's pretty impressive for a cooler with such a low relative price tag compared to the competition.
-The shape of the cooler base holds most of the bottom slightly elevated from a flat surface, which also aiding in its insulatory value.
+We found that the BMX 25 can keep food below the FDA-approved temperature of 40 degrees Fahrenheit for 2.6 days.
+Impressively, this score beats that of the Yeti Roadie by several hours.
+We think that's pretty impressive, especially for a cooler with such a low relative price tag compared to the competition.
+The shape of the cooler base holds most of the bottom slightly elevated from a flat surface, which also aids in its insulatory value.

 However, we feel that the dark grey coloring likely works against this cooler if you do happen to leave it in the sun, which may change the longevity of those cooler temperatures from our test results (which were performed indoors with a controlled, hot temperature).
 Additionally, though the lid feels like a tight fit, it isn't watertight, and therefore is letting cold air escape and warm air enter, unlike the similarly designed Yeti Roadie 20, which has a freezer-quality gasket keeping its contents separate from the outside air.
 Overall, we found the Igloo insulation to be pretty good for its size and were quite impressed with its performance in our insulation tests.